wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > * 129gp, 226sp, 249cp on the corpses in the vines, from the north
 > * A small pouch full of gems (7x 50gp gems, 3x 100gp gems), from the south.
 It's clutched in the hand of a dead adventurer whose arm pokes out of the wall.
 > * An heirloom elvish **heartseeker spear** (spear +1, +2 when thrown) tangled deep inside the vines (must first disable the wall)
 > * Two scrying mirrors on the east wall, trapped beneath the vines.
 Their matches are in **1-6b**.
+Each coupled set is worth 1000g, and weighs 400 coins per mirror.
 > * Two inactive scrying mirrors on the west wall, trapped beneath the vines.
 Their matches in **1-6a** were destroyed.
+Each uncoupled mirror is worth 20g, and weighs 400 coins per mirror.

 ### 6. Northern Guard Posts